josh-works/intermediaterubycom/index.md

 This "power" can be converted to more pay, or more interesting projects, or promotions, more impact, different and better jobs, more time off, less hours, etc.

-We get more of all the stuff in life that we as humans like to do, related to software development or unrelated so software development, as we get learn more.<sup>1</sup>
+As we get better at software development, we get more of the stuff that we as humans like.<sup>1</sup>

 Ironically, by being a _better software developer_ I can spend _less time_ writing code, and be better paid for it.